 Welcome bonus touches include a feature called Launch Assist, which essentially means you get two hours of free time with one of InMotion's server administrators.
 Whether you need to change domain settings, configure cPanel, migrate WordPress or database files, they can help you get the job done.

 Put it all together and you're getting a very capable set of VPS hosting plans.
-If you'd prefer a package which comes with unexpected surprises, rather than hidden catches, we'd give InMotion a try.
+If you'd prefer a package that comes with unexpected surprises, rather than hidden catches, we'd give InMotion a try.

-Every plan has some appealing configuration options.
-In particular, along with support for the usual Linux variants – CentOS, Ubuntu, Fedora, Debian – you can choose Windows Server 2008, 2012 or 2016 for only a $5 a month premium.
+Additionally, along with support for the usual Linux variants – CentOS, Ubuntu, Fedora, Debian – you can choose Windows Server 2008, 2012 or 2016 for only a $5 a month premium.
 That's very good value, and if you're more familiar with Windows than Linux, it could save you from lots of management hassles later on.

 Liquid Web is a premium web hosting provider which has been offering top quality managed solutions for more than 20 years, and now handles 500,000 sites for more than 32,000 customers worldwide.